fleetdm/fleet/handbook/engineering.md

 ### Goals
 Our primary quality objectives are *customer service* and *defect reduction*.
 We use the following Key Performance Indicators (KPIs) to measure our success with these goals:

+- Customer response time.
+- The number of bugs resolved per release cycle.
-- become familiar with and stay abreast of what our community wants and the problems they're having.
+- Stay abreast of what our community wants and the problems they're having.

 - make people feel heard and understood.